-Whale sharks have been on the bucket list since day dot.
+Whale sharks have been on my bucket list since day dot.

 In a world of amazing places to go, there are few where the experience accelerates the destination to the top of the list.
 But that’s certainly true of Western Australia.
 Offering the best and most reliable, not to mention sustainable and eco-friendly, way to see these underwater friendly giants; Exmouth on the western coast of Australia is a must.